wesleywerner/listed/README.md

 ## Building

 Run `npm run build` to clean and release everything into `dist/`.
-The command `npm run watch` will monitor any source files for changes, and run the build when any changes are made, giving you a speedier workflow during development.
-A simple `python -m SimpleHTTPServer` command inside the dist directory will serve your files.
+The command `npm run watch` will monitor for changes and update the `dist/` directory, giving you a speedier workflow during development.

+Serve the files locally with the command `python -m SimpleHTTPServer` from inside the `/dist` directory, to `http://localhost:8000/`.

 # License